sacrosanctic/svelte-patterns/docs/published/how-to-fix-type-errors.md

 ---
-title: How To Fix The Type Errors
+title: How To Fix Type Errors
 publish: false
 ---